meowwtama/tp/docs/DeveloperGuide.md

 #### Use case: UC14 - Help
 #### MSS:
-1. Library manager intends to access help.
+1. Library manager intends to access the help window.
 2. Library manager enters the command.
-3. MyBookshelf pops up a help window.
+3. MyBookshelf pops up the help window.

 ***Use case ends***

 #### Extensions:
 * *a.
-At any time, library manager chooses to cancel to access for help.<br>
+At any time, library manager chooses to cancel the process of accessing the help window.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***